WP-API/docs-v2/extending/javascript-client/index.md

 ---
 title: JavaScript Client
 ---
-The REST API includes a JavaScript/Backbone library
+The REST API includes a JavaScript/Backbone client library.

-The library provides an interface for the WP REST API by providing Backbone Models and Collections for all endpoints in the API.
+The library provides an interface for the WP REST API by providing Backbone Models and Collections for all endpoints exposed the API Schema.

 ## Using